You might think your dog would look away from privacy when pooping.

 5 Reasons Why Your Dog Is Staring While Pooping!

-Now that we’ve established that staring is natural, let’s look at the reasons in detail.
-I’ve covered 5 reasons which should explain your dog’s staring behavior.
+Now that we’ve established that staring is naturally let’s look at the reasons in detail.
+I’ve covered five reasons which should explain your dog’s staring behavior.

 So, let’s get right into it!